 2. External Sources

-Internal sources refer to as sources of recruitment within the organisation.
+Internal sources refer to sources of recruitment within the organisation.
 It means any vacancy created is filled by an existing employee working in the organisation.

 External sources of recruitment include hiring a new candidate either through agencies or conducting a direct hiring session.